olasam4liv/Pixel-Art-Maker-Alc/README.md

  Open `designs.js` to see how the project was built and it's functionality.

-For specific, detailed instructions, look at the project instructions in the [My Project Link](https://olasam4liv.github.io/Pixel-Art-Maker-Alc/).
+For detailed of the project here is the [My Project Link](https://olasam4liv.github.io/Pixel-Art-Maker-Alc/).

+## For contributions and comments, please contact me via olasam4liv@gmail.com